Why Is This Area Important?

 Investment Trusts

-Unlike OEICs, shares in investment trusts do not have an initial charge but there is an internal ‘annual management charge’ which together with the cost of running the company is quoted as a Total Expense Ratio (TER) i.e. the cost of investing.
-TERs are usually competitive, with many averaging less than 1.5% pa, but some investment trusts also add on performance fees.
+An Investment Trust is not a trust at all, but a fixed-capital investment company, subject to company law, with shares quoted on a recognised stock exchange.
+Unlike OEICs, shares in Investment Trusts do not have an initial charge but there is an internal ‘annual management charge’ which together with the cost of running the company is quoted as a Total Expense Ratio (TER) i.e. the cost of investing.
+TERs are usually competitive, with many averaging less than 1.5% pa, but some Investment Trusts also add on performance fees.

-The price of investment trust shares, as with any other share quoted on a stock exchange, are subject to the pressures of supply and demand, and therefore can (and often do) trade sometimes at a premium, sometimes at a discount, to the value of the underlying assets held.
-Another difference is that investment trusts are able to, subject to their investment mandate, leverage their position.
+The price of Investment Trust shares, as with any other share quoted on a stock exchange, are subject to the pressures of supply and demand, and therefore can (and often do) trade at either a premium or a discount, to the value of the underlying assets held.
+Another difference is that Investment Trusts are able to, subject to their investment mandate, leverage their position.
 This means that they are able to borrow money for the purposes of investment.
-This may add to the attraction of investment trusts as long-term investments; however it can also increase the risk associated with such a product.
+This may add to the attraction of Investment Trusts as long-term investments; however it can also increase the risk associated with such a product.

 Exchange-Traded Funds (ETFs)

-An ETF is a relatively new collective investment product designed to hold assets such as shares or fixed-interest products.
-It is a quoted vehicle which can be traded on the stock exchange (as with an investment trust), but at a price which moves during trading hours to reflect the changing net asset value of the total underlying assets.
+An ETF is a relatively new collective investment product designed to hold assets such as equities or fixed-interest products.
+It is a quoted vehicle which can be traded on the stock exchange (as with an Investment Trust), but at a price which moves during trading hours to reflect the changing net asset value of the total underlying assets.
 Most ETFs to date are index trackers, but some offer specialist equity or index exposure.

 ETFs have been available in the US since 1993, in Europe since 1999, and in the UK since 2000.
-So far they are mostly used by institutional investment funds, to which they are attractive because of their low cost (no stamp duty), tradeability and the possibility of using the ETF shares alongside the actual assets held to provide a more diversified exposure to particular index or asset class.
+So far they are mostly used by institutional investment funds, to which they are attractive because of their low cost (no stamp duty), tradability and the possibility of using the ETF shares alongside the actual assets held to provide more diversification to a particular index or asset class.

 Structured Products

-Generically, structured products are a financial instrument that allows an individual to invest in a product, whereby the potential returns are calculated based on a pre-determined, often quite specific investment objective.
+Generically, Structured Products are a financial instrument that allows an individual to invest in a product whereby the potential returns are calculated based on a pre-determined and quite specific investment objective.
 The product will often have some form of capital guarantee built into it, which can vary according to the performance of the investment objective it is designed to track.

-In one way shares are just “what it says on the tin”, that is, shares in a company, which entitle the holder, as part owner of the company, to a share in the profits the company makes.
-As such, shares are often valued based on the predicted flow of future dividends.
-But shares are so much more than that: they represent an interest in the business and its activities, its strategy, its management, its employees, its assets and the countries where the company operates.
+In one way Equities are just “what it says on the tin”, that is, equity in a company, which entitle the holder, as part owner of the company, to a share in the profits the company makes.
+As such, Equities are often valued based on the predicted flow of future dividends.
+But Equities are so much more than that: they represent an interest in the business and its activities, its strategy, its management, its employees, its assets and the countries where the company operates.

-The value of shares depends on many factors including buying and selling demand, liquidity, legal and regulatory rules, global trading events and trends, and many more factors besides.
-Prices therefore fluctuate, sometimes significantly.
+The value of Equities depends on many factors including buying and selling demand, liquidity, legal and regulatory rules, global trading events and trends, and many more factors besides.
+Prices therefore fluctuate, sometimes significantly, both on a daily basis and over much longer periods of time.

-Shares are therefore classed as a ‘risk investment’ and are normally held in portfolios where the risk is diversified across different companies, industry sectors and countries.
-They can be combined with other asset classes such as cash, fixed-interest securities and property, to create portfolios of differing levels of risk, which can be held for the purposes of long term capital growth or the generation of income or both.
+Equities are therefore classed as a ‘risk investment’ and are normally held in portfolios where the risk is diversified across different companies, industry sectors and countries.
+They can be combined with other asset classes such as cash, fixed-interest securities and property, to create portfolios of differing levels of risk, which can be held for the purposes of long-term capital growth or the generation of income or both.

 Please note that the following products are seen as high risk products, and in most cases will only be suitable for the experienced or professional investors.